THE GREEK LOVE STORIES OF IHARA SAIKAKU

 Hunting Early Mushrooms Sows the Seeds of Love

 When samurai man Takekura Banzō declares his love to stunning samurai boy Numasuge Hannojō, the latter says he already has a lover.
-Outraged to discover the lover is a man of a lower class, Notoya Tōnai, Banzō goes to his house, orders him to give up Hannojō.
+Outraged to discover the lover is a man of a lower class, Notoya Tōnai, Banzō goes to his house and orders him to give up Hannojō.
 Humiliated and wrongly believing himself betrayed by his boy, he attacks Hannojō, whose servants kill him.
 A devastated Hannojō takes revenge on Banzō and brings his head to Tōnai’s 16-year-old brother Tōhachi and then kills himself.
 Tōhachi, who had been planning to avenge Tōnai’s death on Hannojō, instead becomes a monk to pray for them both.

 [Title of story not yet found]